lutierigb/shell-things/oputus-releasenotes.md

 ## Installation/upgrades instructions [here](https://github.com/lutierigb/shell-things/blob/main/oputus-readme.md#how-to-installupgrade-it)

+## 2025Dec22
+- Introducing Protection Settings.
+A series of small tweaks to the strategy to make it safer.
+Starting with a lower initial TP logic.
+Details in the docs

+## 2025Nov28
+- only devs care: improving bootstrap logic to avoid unnecessary calls/checks when loading the positions in the account

+## 2025Nov10
+- counting of open pos on end of day notification would include positions from another EA in the same account. this is now fixed

 ## 2025Nov07
 - skips trading checks on init(known to have instabilites)
 - Ability to choose when to receive Welcome push notification, defaults to 30min.
 This one does perform trading checks things like is MT connected to the broker